denizbariscan/DSA210-Term-Project/README.md

 Understanding the performance differences between these two branches will help identify key factors influencing sales and customer behavior.
 This project will analyze external factors such as competition among stores and promotions or campaigns, helping optimize business strategies.
 Pricing and marketing policies can be improved and efficiency can be enhanced to ensure growth by the findings.

 # Hypothesis:
+Null Hypothesis (H₀₁):
+Rainy weather effects on sales do not differ significantly between branches.
+Alternative Hypothesis (H₁₁):
+Rainy weather effects on sales differ significantly between branches.
+Null Hypothesis (H₀₂):
+There is no significant relationship between the price difference and sales quantity between the two branches.
+Alternative Hypothesis (H₁₂):
-Null Hypothesis (H₀): There is no significant difference in profit margins and customer traffic between these two branches regarding price, weather conditions, and location differences.
+There is a significant relationship between the price difference and sales quantity between the two branches Null Hypothesis (H₀₃):

-Alternative Hypothesis (H₁): Profit margins and customer traffic change significantly between these two branches due to differences in pricing, weather conditions, and location factors.
+There is no significant relationship between the location type and the sales advantage.
+Alternative Hypothesis (H₁₃):
+There is a significant relationship between the location type (mall vs. university area) and the sales advantage.

 # Data Source:
 Accounting records of both branches, which include sales reports, pricing differences, and customer numbers, will be the primary data source.